scunha's picture

 - 2022: 2nd Place - Poster Presentation at the Animal Biosciences - OMAFRA Graduate Student Symposium

-- 2015: Honorable Mention, Top 3 Abstracts at the X Univasf Teaching, Research, and Extension Week
+- 2015: Honourable Mention, Top 3 Abstracts at the X Univasf Teaching, Research, and Extension Week

-- 2015: Honorable Mention in Animal Genetics at the XX Northeast Genetics Meeting
+- 2015: Honourable Mention in Animal Genetics at the XX Northeast Genetics Meeting